About Brittany Bolden PCD(DONA),MS, NCC, CADC-I:

 My commitment to you will be to nurture you and your baby.
 I am there to be near you in this beautiful time of your life.
 I will support you, dedicate myself to your well being as well as create a smooth transition for you and your family.

 Whether you are a first time new mom or a third, fourth, or fifth timer, a doula can help you transition accordingly.
 Most doulas will assist a first time mom but in my experience, when you first began to juggle more than one baby, the help of a doula can be priceless.
 Our services and assistance will be something that no matter if you are a first time mom newbie or a mom of many veteran, we will create a settled and positive transition environment for you and your family during your fourth trimester.

 Masters Degree in Marriage and Family Therapy

-Masters degree and licensure in progress currently.
+Masters degree complete and licensure pending in 2020.

 Certified Postpartum Doula

 University of North Carolina Chapel Hill 1997